Why Public Involvement in Research?

 Public Advisers play a critical role both in research projects and also in the wider governance of CLAHRC NWC.

-Together, advisers have a collective voice through the public reference panel, the panel is responsible for providing a strategic steer to public engagement in CLAHRC NWC and how the public engagement policy is delivered.
+The Public Adviser Forum (formerly Public Reference Panel) name change has been introduced to reflect the increase in numbers of Public Advisers joining CLAHRC NWC, It is responsible for providing a strategic steer to public engagement in CLAHRC NWC and how the public engagement policy is delivered.

 Involving people in health and social care research is about giving the people who are meant to benefit from this research a say in shaping the research agenda.
 It requires lay people to be involved on an equal basis to academics and health care professionals.
 This includes not just participating in research that has been initiated by academics, but also in shifting the power balance so that users and carers can initiate research and work collaboratively with academics in its development.